Best Pass for London: Guide to Choosing (2026)

 What to see in London.
 The attractions that warrant a pass

-The wealth and variety of attractions and tourist experiences found in London has few rivals: to know the city thoroughly, it is essential to experience it through its tourist symbols.
+To get to know the city thoroughly, it is essential to experience it through its tourist symbols.

 Why is it worth buying a London pass?